shadowman-lab/shadowman.reports/roles/build_report_linux_patch/README.md

 Role Variables / Configuration
 --------------

-Must register yum results as patchingresult and dnf results as patchingresultdnf
+Must register yum results as patchingresult and dnf results as patchingresultdnf.
+Set var sendemailreport to false if not also sending the report via e-mail

 Dependencies
 ------------